Zulkifli Hasan: Early political career

 Zulkifli was active in the Muhammadiyah mass Muslim organization, whose members were among the founders of the National Mandate Party (PAN) in 1998.
 His first political forays included chairing the Regional Board of Farmers and Fishermen of Lampung Province, serving as deputy chairman of Lampung Sai Community Society, and initiating the Lampung Youth Union in Jakarta.
 He chaired Muhammadiyah's Institute of Agricultural Laborers and Fishermen for Jakarta from 2000 to 2005.
 He chaired the Logistics Department of PAN's Central Board from 2000 to 2005.

 He later became deputy chairman of PAN's faction in the House of Representatives, serving as a member of parliament from 2004 to 2009.
 He was a member of House Commission VI overseeing transportation and infrastructure.
 In July 2008, he was elected chairman of a special committee that questioned the government's policy to raise fuel prices.

-Zulkifli was secretary general of PAN's Central Board for 2005 to 2010.
+Zulkifli was secretary general of PAN's Central Board from 2005 to 2010.
 On 8 October 2011, Zulkifli's oldest daughter Futri Zulya Savitri married PAN founder Amien Rais's third son, Ahmad Mumtaz Rais.

 Forestry Minister

 After President Susilo Bambang Yudhoyono was re-elected for a second term in 2009, Zulkifli was appointed forestry minister on 21 October 2009.
 He said his priorities would be the development of production forests (HTI and HTR), reducing forest fires by 20% annually, combating illegal logging, streamlining of overlapping regulations of the central government and regencies for forest sites, and improving forest industry institutions.
 He also said he would resist temptations and pressure from businessmen and politicians putting themselves before the public interest.
 “But temptations are always there everywhere.
 It’ll pose no problem to us if we just don’t pay attention to them,” he said.
 Indonesia's Corruption Eradication Commission (KPK) in 2012 declared the Forestry Ministry to be considered the country's most corrupt institution.
 To support efforts to eradicate corruption, Zulkifli issued circular No.SE.2 / Menhut-II / 2012 on Gratification Reporting at the Ministry of Forestry.
-The circular encouraged staff at the ministry to report the gratuities they receive to their superiors to report to first echelon officials and the KPK.
+The circular encouraged staff at the ministry to report the gratuities they receive to their superiors to report to first-echelon officials and the KPK.
 Zulkifli served as forestry minister until 1 October 2014.